What the latest interest rates change means for your mortgage, savings and bills

 Bills and repayments

-For credit card users, (and especially for Buy Now Pay Later deals) it’s always ideal to pay off the full amount each month if you are able to, to avoid interest being charged at all - depending on your circumstance and the account type, they can be one of the more costly ways to borrow.
+For credit card users (and especially for buy now, pay later deals), it’s always ideal to pay off the full amount each month if you are able to, to avoid interest being charged at all – depending on your circumstances and the account type, they can be one of the more costly ways to borrow.

 Again, it may not be immediate that lenders alter their rates after a base rate change, but get in touch with them to assess your options if you feel your repayments could or should be lower.